truenas/middleware/docs/userguide/index.rst

 Global Configuration
 --------------------

-Network → Global Configuration, shown in Figure 7.1a, allows you to set non-interface specific network settings.
+:menuselection:`Network --> Global Configuration`, shown in Figure 7.1a, allows you to set non-interface specific network settings.

 Table 7.1a summarizes the settings that can be configured using the Global Configuration tab.
 The hostname and domain will be pre-filled for you, as seen in
 Figure 7.1a, but can be changed to meet the local network's requirements.